pavhofman/csjsound-alsapcm/README.md

 # csjsound-alsapcm
-Alsa PCM dynamic library for https://github.com/pavhofman/csjsound-provider .
+Alsa PCM dynamic library for the CleanSine javasound provider https://github.com/pavhofman/csjsound-provider .
 Only PCM devices are listed (as opposite to the standard OpenJDK alsa provider which lists only hw cards).

 ## Building
 For amd64: